 A staff of Professional Engineers and Registered Architects with specialized training in the South Carolina Consolidated Procurement Code and construction codes, monitor State construction for life-safety code compliance, maximum value for the State, and fairness to all parties.

-The Office of State Engineer will be hosting its State Facility Directors Conference at Hickory Knob State Park on October 25 - 27, 2023!
+The Office of State Engineer is excited to announce that it will be hosting its State Facility Directors Conference on October 15 - 17, 2025 at the Santee Conference Center for the first time!

 The State Facilities Directors Conference has always been a great opportunity for the facility directors and staff of State Government agencies to share information with each other and with the Office of State Engineer.
 We try to tailor the topics presented to the “real world” questions and concerns that occur at the state agency level.